bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/categorical.rst

 the absolute value of the correlation coefficient.
 In this way, low correlations are suppressed and high correlations stand out better.

-This example uses the ``LinearColorMapper`` to map the colors of the plot in order to highlight the correlations between the pair of elements.
+This example uses ``linear_cmap`` to map the colors of the plot in order to highlight the correlations between the pair of elements.
 This mapper is also passed to the color bar to provide a visual legend below:

 .. bokeh-plot:: _REPO_/examples/topics/categorical/correlograms.py
     :source-position: below